chocolate cocoa (3)

 No benefit to smallholders

 The argument that a delay will help smallholders comply is disingenuous.
-A year delay won’t get millions of smallholders, mapped but will kill a major incentive to map them.
+A year delay won’t get millions of smallholders mapped but will kill a major incentive to map them.

 The world’s largest chocolate company, Barry Callebaut, is actively mapping its entire cocoa supply chain.
 It doesn’t want a delay.
-Another major company, SG Guthrie, just shipped its first batch of EUDR-compliant palm to its Liverpool refinery, sourced, in part, from smallholders.
+Another major company, SD Guthrie, just shipped its first batch of EUDR-compliant palm to its Liverpool refinery, sourced, in part, from smallholders.

 The EUDR’s traceability requirement also offers opportunities to monitor not only forest, but also check soil and water conditions, provide credit, and speed up transactions.
 By leading, EUDR-compliant companies can export their know-how to other markets.